 Bredon is delighted to work with a number of world-wide educational agents.
 If you are interested in working with Bredon School, please contact us giving two referees; these should be schools with which you have worked as an agent.
 Upon receipt of satisfactory references, we will issue an Agency Agreement to be signed by both parties.

-Any student whose parents live overseas must have an adult guardian in the UK who will agree to be responsible for that student on behalf of the parents.
+Bredon School requires any pupil whose parents do not reside within the UK to have an adult guardian who is responsible for the child on behalf of the parents.
 A guardian may be a relative, friend of the family or a guardian agency.

-- Be available to accommodate their student in an emergency – such as an accident or illness
+- Accommodate the pupil in an emergency, such as an accident or illness.

-- Liaise routinely with the school regarding pastoral matters and maintain regular contact with parents
+- Liaise with the school regarding pastoral matters and maintain regular contact with parents.